 If the Schacht Center is closed, contact the after-hours nurse (413-585-1260) or counselor (413-585-2840) before seeking urgent care or going to the emergency room, if possible.

 If needed, urgent care without an appointment is available at Cooley Dickinson Hospital and a number of area urgent care providers.
-Campus police can provide urgent transportation to Cooley Dickinson Hospital.
+Campus safety can provide urgent transportation to Cooley Dickinson Hospital.